csswizardry/csswizardry.github.com/_posts/2026-06-01-front-ends-missing-metric-the-tbt-window.md

 ---

-An incident (and it _was_ an incident!) on a client project got me thinking about the metrics we use, and the importance of fully understanding their exact definitions.
-Bizarrely defined and often overlooked specs sent panic around a team, but ultimately shed light on a tangible gap in our front-end tooling.
+An incident (and it _was_ an incident!) on a client project got me thinking about the metrics we use and the importance of fully understanding their exact definitions.
+Bizarrely-defined and oft-overlooked specs sent panic around a team, but ultimately shed light on a tangible gap in our front-end tooling.

 For my client, from one [SpeedCurve](https://www.speedcurve.com/) synthetic test